rachelaska/Titanic-Shipwreck-Survival-Prediction-ML-Models/README.md

 - **Missing Data**: Imputation of missing values (e.g., **Age**, **Cabin**) may introduce inaccuracies.
 - **Data Privacy**: Using Titanic passenger data assumes the data is public or used ethically.
 Modern datasets must ensure compliance with privacy laws like GDPR.
 - **Unbalanced Classes**: Unequal distribution of survivors and non-survivors could affect fairness in predictions.
-- **Historical Context**: The dataset is specific to the 1912 Titanic disaster and not representative of modern scenarios.
+- **Miuse of Predictions**: Misinterpreting predictions as deterministic rather than probabilistic could lead to harmful decision-making in contexts such as healthcare or disaster management
-- **Interpretability**: While the model achieved high accuracy, care must be taken to ensure stakeholders can interpret the results appropriately to avoid misuse or misunderstanding.
+- **Interpretability**: ML models, especially ensemble methods like Random Forest, can be complex and challenging to interpret for non-technical stakeholders.